Coronavirus: information for students

 - Wearing a medical mask (OP mask or FFP2 mask) is compulsory in all Viadrina buildings.
 This also applies at the fixed seat during examinations.

 - Regular hand washing with soap for at least 20 seconds is one of the most important hygiene measures.

 - The ventilation systems in all Viadrina buildings are operated in accordance with current infection protection standards

 - In all offices and seminar rooms, lecture halls, sanitary areas and corridors, door handles and light switches are disinfected once a day, as are handrails in all stairways, lifts and public photocopiers.

 - Separate rules (available in German) apply to the University Library.
-Outside the workplace, the obligation to wear a mouth-nose cover applies in the reading room.
+Outside the workplace, the obligation to wear a medical mask applies in the reading room.